-Mode Code Device Mode Description Suspend 0xB0 Program or Erase Suspend This command issued to any device address initiates a suspend of the currently-executing program or block erase operation.
-The Status Register indicates successful suspend operation by setting either SR.2 (program suspended) or SR 6 (erase suspended), along with SR.7 (ready).
-The WSM remains in the suspend mode regardless of control signal states (except for RST# asserted).
-0xD0 Suspend Resume This command issued to any device address resumes the suspended program or block-erase operation.
-0x60 Block lock Setup First cycle of a 2-cycle command; prepares the CUI for block lock configuration changes.
-If the next command is not Block Lock (0x01), Block Unlock (0xD0), or Block Lock-Down (0x2F), the CUI sets SR.5 and SR.4, indicating a command sequence error.
-0x01 Block lock If the previous command was Block Lock Setup (0x60), the addressed block is locked.
-Protection 0xD0 Unlock Block If the previous command was Block Lock Setup (0x60), the addressed bloc is unlocked.
-If the addressed block is in a lock-down state, the operation has no effect.
-0x2F Lock-Down Block If the previous command was Block Lock Setup (0x60), the addressed block is locked down.
-0xC0 Protection program setup First cycle of a 2-cycle command; prepares the device for a OTP register or Lock Register program operation.
-The second cycle latches the register address and data, and starts the programming algorithm to program data the the OTP array.
-Configuration 0x60 Read Configuration Register Setup First cycle of a 2-cycle command; prepares the CUI for device read configuration.
+Mode Code Device Mode Description Configuration 0x60 Read Configuration Register Setup First cycle of a 2-cycle command; prepares the CUI for device read configuration.
 If the Set Read Configuration Register command (0x03) is not the next command, the CUI sets Status Register bits SR.5 and SR.4, indicating a command sequence error.
-Comgulation 0x03 Read Configuration Register If the previous command was Read Configuration Register Setup (0x60), the CUI latches the address and writes A[15:0]to the Read Configuration Register.
-Following a Configure RCR command, subsequent read operations access array data. blank chock 0xBC Blank Check First cycle of a 2-cycle command; initiates the Blank Check operation on a main block. blank check 0xD0 Blank Check Confirm Second cycle of blank check command sequence; it latches the block address and executes blank check on the main array block. other 0xEB Extended Function Interface command This command is used in extended function interface. first cycle of a mult cycle command second cycle is a Sub-Op-Code, the data written on third cycle is one less than the word count; the allowable value on this cycle at through 511.
-The subsequent cycles load data words into the program but at a specified address until word count is achieved.
+Comgulation 0x03 Read Configuration Register If the previous command was Read Configuration Register Setup (0x60), the CUI latches the address and writes A[16:1]to the Read Configuration Register.
+Following a Configure RCR command, subsequent read operations access array data. blank check 0xBC Blank Check First cycle of a 2-cycle command; initiates the Blank Check operation on a main block.
+0xD0 Blank Check Confirm Second cycle of blank check command sequence; it latches the block address and executes blank check on the main array block. other 0xEB Extended Function Interface This command is used in extended function interface. first cycle of a multiple- cycle command second cycle is a Sub-Op-Code, the data written on third cycle is one less than the word count; the allowable value on this cycle are 0 through 511.
+The subsequent cycles load data words into the program buffer at a specified address until word count is achieved.

-Table 6:Command Codes and Definitions (Sheet 2 of 2)
+Table 5:Command Codes and Definitions (Sheet 3 of 3)